bitovi/academy/src/react-native/06-building-custom-components/building-custom-components.md

 - Location of relevant code is clear.
 - Related functionality bundled in same folder.

+#### Writing Modlet components

 For more clarity, the `ProductDetails` component has a default export.

 @sourceref ./ProductDetails-implementation.tsx

 Then, we have the index file for this modlet.
-It re-exports the default from the key implementation file form that modlet, in this case `ProdDetails`.
+It re-exports the default from the key implementation file form that modlet, in this case `ProductDetails`.

 @sourceref ./sample-index.ts

+#### Importing Modlets

-With the Modlet structure, the top-level component's imports statements look as follows:
+With the Modlet structure, the top-level component’s imports statements look as follows:

 @sourceref ./modlet-usage.tsx